Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 Using this template, we want to connect items between one board and another when the Improved text and Name inputs match.

-Now if an item the Improved text column on the current board changes to the same Name that is already located on the Product Launch board, the two items will be connected right away in the selected Connect Boards Column.
+If the Improved text column on the current board changes to the same Name value that already exists on the Product Launch board, the two items will be connected right away in the selected Connect Boards Column.

 Match template best practices